CgMatrix/frontendmentor.io_social-links-profile/README.md

 # Frontend Mentor - Social Links Profile solution

-This is a solution to the [Blog preview card challenge on Frontend Mentor](https://cgmatrix.github.io/frontendmentor.io_social-links-profile/).
+This is a solution to the [Social links profile challenge on Frontend Mentor](https://cgmatrix.github.io/frontendmentor.io_social-links-profile/).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents